 - Offer a large library of free stock videos, music, templates and graphics

 - Include a wide variety of categories and styles

 - Provide exactly the number of footage in each category.

 - Support only English language

 Overall, Videezy is the go-to free stock footage source for many bloggers in the world.
 In fact, there are a large number of videos to choose from, in both 4K and HD resolution.
 Although the videos’ quality is mixed, they are generally good.
-Plus, the whole videos are supplied in MP4 format and you can find out the resolution below each video.
+Plus, the whole video are supplied in MP4 format and you can find out the resolution below each video.

-Footage from Videezy are free for personal and commercial use, however, users must give attribution for them.
+Footage from Videezy is free for personal and commercial use, however, users must give attribution for them.
 When searching for b-roll, you may notice the results with a green “Pro” tag on their thumbnails.
 In particular, these are premium videos only available after purchasing.

 - Hold a wide range of free stock videos

 - Provide many impressive aerial drone footage

 - Have a selection of 4K clips